-There, they understood that the struggle of the working class is to-day in the fullest and most practical sense international: that "socialism in Europe has outlived that comparatively peaceful stage when it was confined within the narrow boundaries of nationality" (Lenin); that only the unity of the working class in all the capitalist countries together with the colonial peoples can defeat the power of imperialism; and that the party of the working class requires to be an international party, not a loose federal association of autonomous units tied to their different capitalist masters and flying asunder at the first touch of crisis, but a centralised international party under a single centralised leadership.
-The truth of this has been abundantly demonstrated through these twenty years, and is most powerfully demonstrated to-day in the present war.
-The phantom of a reconstructed Second International which dragged along a tenuous ghostly existence during these two decades has not merely collapsed with the present war; it has gone right out of business, and lost even the show of a basis of organisation, now that the French partner has joined up with fascism (the entry of Belin, Assistant Secretary of the C.G.T., into the Pétain Government).
-The Communist International not only goes forward united and strong, and with increased strength, in the storm of the war.
-It is to-day the only international organisation in the world, with sections in every country and corner of the globe following a single leadership and a single policy: the sole unifying force of the human race and triumphant demonstration of working class internationalism in the midst of the chaos of world anarchy: the hope of mankind.
+Third, they understood that the struggle of the working class is today in the fullest and most practical sense international: that "Socialism in Europe has outlived that comparatively peaceful stage when it was confined within the narrow boundaries of nationality" (Lenin); that only the unity of the working class in all the capitalist countries. together with the colonial peoples, can defeat the power of imperialism; and that the party of the working class requires to be an international party, not a loose, federal association of autonomous units tied to their different capitalist masters and flying asunder at the first touch of crisis, but a centralized, international party under a single centralized leadership.
+The truth of this has been abundantly demonstrated through these twenty years, and is most powerfully demonstrated today in the present war.
+The phantom of a reconstructed Second International which dragged along a tenuous ghostly existence during these two decades has not merely collapsed with the present war; it has gone right out of business, and lost even the show of a basis of organization, now that the French partner has joined up with fascism (the entry of Bolin, Assistant Secretary of the C.G.T.
+[Confédération Générale du Travaill into the Pétain government).
+The Communist International not only goes forward united and strong, and with increased strength in the storm of the war, it is today the only international organization in the world, with sections in every country and corner of the globe following a single leadership and a single policy; the sole unifying force of the human race in triumphant demonstration of working class internationalism in the midst of the chaos of world anarchy: the hope of mankind.

-LL these basic conceptions of the Communist Party have had to battle A long and steadily winning battle against the myriad deeply ingrained illusions, confusions and distortions of the old labour movement.
+All these basic conceptions of the Communist Party have had to battle a long and steadily winning battle against the myriad, deadly ingrained illusions, confusions and distortions of the old labor movement.
 All have been justified and vindicated by the whole history of these two decades.
 An enormous and now antiquated controversy followed the first foundation of the Communist Party.
-Revolution or gradual reform; working class dictatorship or evolutionary socialism; civil war or peaceful progress: these were the themes propounded by the pundits of the Labour Party and the Independent Labour Party, the MacDonalds and Snowdens (whose second-rate progeny now occupy the seats of leadership of the Labour Party).
-With sanctimonious superiority the champions of capitalist influence in the labour movement, before finally joining up with the Conservative Party, denounced Communism and communist policy; they derided the revolutionary romanticism of the Communists, and proclaimed that the ebb of the revolutionary tide proved that revolution was an obsolete anachronism; they painted glowing pictures of the glorious future opening out before capitalism on the basis of the new technical advance and higher organised development: they demonstrated how capitalism was becoming daily more democratic and how all progress must be gradual; with odd reminiscences of student courses in biology they disproved Marxism; they inveighed against the horrors of bloodshed and civil war, and when Lenin warned the British workers to prepare for a perspective, not of easy parliamentary victories, but of heavy civil war, they licked their lips and felt that their case was proved and that in the eyes of all sober intelligent god-fearing citizens Communism was revealed as a nightmare.
+Revolution or gradual reform: working class dictatorship or evolutionary socialism; civil war or peaceful progress: these were the themes propounded by the pundits of the Labor Party and the Independent Labor Party, the MacDonalds and Snowdens (whose secondrate progeny now occupy seats of leadership of the Labor Party).

+With sanctimonious superiority the champions of capitalist influence in the labor movement, before finally joining up with the Conservative Party, denounced communism and the Communist Party; they derided the revolutionary romanticism of the Communists, and proclaimed that the ebb of the revolutionary tide proved that revolution was an obsolete anachronism; they painted glowing pictures of the glorious future opening out before capitalism on the basis of the new technical advance and higher organized development; they demonstrated how capitalism was becoming more democratic and how all progress must be gradual: with odd reminiscences of student courses in biology they disproved Marxism: they inveighed against the horrors of bloodshed and civil war, and when Lenin warned the British workers to prepare for a perspective, not of easy parliamentary victories, but of heavy civil war, they licked their lips and felt that their case was proved, and that in the eyes of all sober, intelligent, Godfearing citizens communism was revealed as a nightmare.